MicrosoftDocs/sql-docs/docs/database-engine/install-windows/install-sql-server-from-the-installation-wizard-setup.md

 1. On the **Azure Extension for SQL Server** page, you can configure SQL Server to connect to Azure. [!INCLUDE [sssql22-md](../../includes/sssql22-md.md)] introduces this extension to enable integration scenarios with Azure (like [SQL Server on Azure Arc-enabled servers](../../sql-server/azure-arc/overview.md)), and is required to enable Microsoft Defender for Cloud, Purview, Azure Active Directory and other Azure services.
 This feature is selected by default.

    To use the Azure extension for SQL Server, you must have an active Azure subscription and provide a set of additional Azure-related parameters.
-If you wish to proceed without conncting to Azure, you can unselect the Azure Extension for SQL Server checkbox.
-However, if the checkbox is selected and disabled (you can't unselect it), it means that the extension was already installed on your machine.
+You also need to make sure the following [Azure resource providers](../../sql-server/azure-arc/connect.md#prerequisites) are registered in your subscription.
+If you wish to proceed without connecting to Azure, you can unselect the Azure Extension for SQL Server checkbox.

    To authenticate the SQL Server instance with Azure, you can sign in using an Azure account, or you can use an Azure service principal.
 For specific security requirements to install the extension, see [Required permissions](../../sql-server/azure-arc/overview.md#required-permissions).

    The following information is required: